Dover Christ Church Academy: School History

 In 2010, sponsored by Canterbury Christ Church University and co-sponsored by Dover Grammar School for Boys, Dover Grammar School for Girls and Kent County Council, the school was relaunched as Dover Christ Church Academy and received academy status.

 In 2014, the school underwent an £11.9 million refurbishment.
 The new extension included specialist and vocational teaching spaces including science laboratories, hair, beauty, textiles, and catering.
 The sports hall was extended with remodelled dance and fitness suites, and new changing room facilities.
 The project was completed in late 2015.

 In 2017, Dover Christ Church Academy became an International Baccalaureate (IB) World School with the aim to offer the International Baccalaureate Career-Related Programme (IBCP) to its 6th form students.

+In September 2023 the school joined the Turner Schools trust.

 Aspen 2

 The college has a specialist unit, Aspen 2, that caters to students with profound, severe and complex needs.

 Admissions

 The school is non-selective and participates in the Kent County Council Co-ordinated Admission Scheme.